 Customer relationship management (CRM) software helps you manage, document and analyze your sales practices.
 I have seen many companies, even large ones using Excel or ACT for this function and in my opinion it just does not work.
 CRM takes you to a whole new level in the sales process and like marketing automation software it is affordable for any size business.
 Popular CRM platforms are SalesForce, Dynamics, Sugar and Zoho.

-As you work on converting more suspects to leads with your lead generation strategy make sure your sales and marketing departments are working as one team.
+As you work on converting more prospects to leads with your lead generation strategy make sure your sales and marketing departments are working as one team.
 Create one integrated strategy that has clear lines of responsibility and use marketing automation and CRM software to help you manage your strategy.
 Taking charge means you have to know what you are doing, know what you have done and be able to make refinements for constant improvement.